ortk95/planetmapper/docs/general_python_api.rst

     :width: 800
     :alt: Plot of a mapped Jupiter observation

+.. [#jupiterhst] The `Jupiter image <https://hubblesite.org/contents/media/images/2020/42/4739-Image>`_ is from the OPAL program using the Hubble Space Telescope.
+Credit: *NASA, ESA, STScI, A. Simon (Goddard Space Flight Center), and M.H.
+Wong (University of California, Berkeley) and the OPAL team*

 Backplanes can also be generated for observations which do not exist using :class:`planetmapper.BodyXY`: ::

     # Create an object representing how Jupiter would appear in a 50x50 pixel image